The Basics of a Business Safety Net

-So the question is, how much cash do you need to stash away for your safety net?
-If the truth be told, the answer to this question is not as easy as it seems.
+The question is, how much cash do you need to stash away for your safety net?
+The answer is not as easy as it seems.
 Initially, you need to consider the volatility of your business, the status of your sales, and the effectiveness of your payment collection method.

 Assuming that your business is relatively stable, you could easily survive a negative cashflow if you have a safety net amounting to a couple of months’ worth of your regular monthly outflows.
 On the other hand, if your business is volatile, you might need a larger safety net - at least six months’ worth of your regular monthly outflows.
 Of course, these are all based on the assumption that while you are using up your safety net, you are also looking into implementing new strategies to improve your annual revenues.